-As mentioned in sections 4.5 and 5, the SMAP Algorithm Development Team is developing Fortran codes at JPL that enable a set of closed-loop, end-to-end global simulation runs known as GloSim [45].
-These simulations will serve several purposes, including providing a mechanism for intercomparison of the relative merits of the four candidate L2_SM_P retrieval algorithms.
-Additional simulations are now being run with GloSim to examine the performance of all candidate algorithms, and updated error budgets will be generated for each algorithm.
-These products were incorporated into the 2014 rehearsal campaign.
+As mentioned in sections 4.5 and 5, the SMAP Algorithm Development Team developed Fortran codes at JPL that enable a set of closed-loop, end-to-end global simulation runs known as GloSim [45].
+These simulations will serve several purposes, including providing a mechanism for intercomparison of the relative merits of the four candidate L2\SM\P retrieval algorithms.
+Additional simulations were run with GloSim to examine the performance of all candidate algorithms, and updated error budgets were generated for each algorithm; these products were incorporated into the 2014 rehearsal campaign.